St. Michael and All Angels Sandhurst

 Other Information

-The article below appeared in the February 2019 edition of the church newsletter
+The article below giving an introduction appeared in the August 2025 edition of the church newsletter.

 File Type: pdf